 - Science in Sport Energy Gel

-You can also get caffeine pills, which generally have around 200mg caffeine per 1 tablet.
+You can also get caffeine pills, which generally have around 200mg of caffeine per 1 tablet.

 Beware – caffeine is also common in some drugs, like cold and pain medications.

-Caffeine’s potential ergogenic effects may be due to its role as a central nervous system stimulant.
+Caffeine before running may improve performance, due to its role as a central nervous system stimulant.
 Caffeine may enhance exercise performance by improving muscle contractions, increasing tolerance to fatigue, and improving mental sharpness.

 It may also cause a decrease in the perceived effort of exertion (aka how hard the exercise feels).
 Beet juice is also known to help with this by increasing the flow of oxygen.
-Hence, beets are also great for runners.
+Hence, why beets for runners are so great.